Management guru Dr. Peter Drucker said:

 No company can stay afloat without its employees.
 They and their time are the biggest leverage of any business.
 Teams work on turning an employer’s vision into reality.
 Understanding the ways your employees function, the dynamics of their teams, and the way they view your company.
 That is why we have compiled a list of KPIs operations managers can use.

 42. Absenteeism Rate

 This is an operations metric that indicates the employees who either call in sick often or miss their shifts.
 The primary goal of the absenteeism rate isn’t to punish or fire problematic employees.
 Instead, you should try to get them to engage with their work first.
 There are many ways to motivate your staff and get them to become more engaged with their work. if you use them rather than scaring and punishing the employee in question, they are more likely to remain at your company, participate in the office culture, and work harder.
-In any case paid time off tracking is essential to get insight in this metric.
+In any case, paid time off tracking is essential to get insight into this metric.

 43. Overtime Hours

 Overtime can signify multiple situations in your company.
 It can be a positive occurrence in companies that pay more for the extra hours.
 On the other hand, many businesses choose not to do it, so the employees end up working more for the same amount of money.

 It is also important to make one distinction.
 Some employees have to do a lot of overtime due to an increased task volume or difficulty or having to do their coworkers’ part of work.
 In contrast, there are also employees who commit time theft and slack off, who have to make up for their lost time.
 In case you need more insight into overtime download our overtime calculator.